Radish (band): History

 The trio played locally in and around Greenville, Texas and recorded two independent releases, Hello (1994) and Dizzy (1996).
-Kweller sent a copy of Dizzy to guitarist Nils Lofgren, who grew up with Ben's dad in Maryland.
-Nils was impressed with Radish and recommended them to Roger Greenawalt, who was producing Lofgren's album at the time, Damaged Goods.
-Greenawalt took the band under his wing and transformed their sound, so that he would be able to market them as 'the American Silverchair'; an Australian band whom had found major success from being marketed as teenagers resembling Nirvana.
+Kweller sent a copy of Dizzy to guitarist Nils Lofgren, who grew up with Kweller's dad in Maryland.
+Lofgren was impressed with Radish and recommended them to Roger Greenawalt, who was producing Lofgren's album at the time, Damaged Goods.
+Greenawalt took the band under his wing and transformed their sound, so that he would be able to market them as "the American Silverchair"; an Australian band whom had found major success from being marketed as teenagers resembling Nirvana.
 After remoulding the band, he recorded a demo tape which was subsequently shopped around to US major record labels.
 After an unexpected bidding war, Radish eventually signed to Mercury Records to release the album Restraining Bolt, half of which was produced and mixed by Greenawalt, the other half by Sean Slade and Paul Kolderie.
 The record label and management's strategy was to market the band as having had a strong local following in and around Dallas, Texas so as to make the band appear to be authentic and hence to fabricate that their success and growth had been organic.
 The first single taken from the album, the UK-release "Little Pink Stars", gave them a top-40 hit in the UK, which was followed by "Simple Sincerity" which reached the top 50.
 Radish made appearances on The Weird Al Show, Late Night with Conan O'Brien, and Late Show with David Letterman.
 The band toured several times in Europe, including opening slots for Faith No More and Main Stage at Reading Festival '97.
 Radish released three 7" singles and two CD singles.